 Safety regulations that ensure drivers are not forced into staying on the road when they are too tired, driving while under the influence, or breaking regulations regarding the hauling of hazardous materials keeps the roads safer for all of us.
 Commercial drivers should not have to break the law to keep their jobs, and the new FMCSA rule addresses that fact.

 Seeking truth.
 Securing justice.

 Truck accidents can be complex, both because of the large amounts of money that may be involved due to the seriousness of the accident and because of the potential for multiple defendants.
-It is important to consult with a qualified South Carolina tractor-trailer accident lawyer to make sure your rights are protected.
+It is important to consult with a qualified South Carolina truck accident lawyer to make sure your rights are protected.